MMZK1526/Haskell-RM/README.md

   `-i` |`--initial`|          Starts the arguments from R0.
   `-s[20]`|  `--step[=20]` | Show the configuration after each step of evaluation. `--step=x` shows x steps at a time.
 Enter `quit` to jump to the result.
   `-d`   |   `--decode`  |  Decode the following Gödel number.
+  `-e`   |   `--encode`  | ncode the input, which could be a list of numbers separated by spaces, a pair of numbers, or the the path to a source file.

 If an option is provided more than once, its first occurrence is picked.